ro8771/Progress/README.md

 I will be charting my learning progress here.

 <br></br>
+<em> 5th January 2024 </em>
+- Made more headway.
+Learned about more advanced DOM, which included event propagation (bubbling, capturing, etc.), traversal, etc. Also learned about the Intersection Observer API.
+- Then, learned about Object-oriented Programming (OOP) in JS.
+Got to know about prototypes, prototypal inheritance, chaining, constructor functions, ES6 classes and Object.create().
+- Learned about Promises and Async-await.
+- With all of this, I have finished 17 sections of this 18-section course by Jonas.
+The final section involves building a complete and complex modern JS application which will use all of the concepts that have been covered so far.
+I will code along with Jonas, and will try to understand everything along the way.
+I'm sure it'll be a good, dense learning experience.

+<br></br>
 <em> 15th December 2023 </em>
 - Got busy with college work but still managed to cover a lot more ground in the course.
 Got done with multiple sections and also coded along a nice, minimalist banking application.
 - Section 8 of the course consisted of understanding some behind-the-scenes Javascript fundamentals, which included the JS Engine and Runtime, the call stack, scoping, etc.